Our clients often ask us for video tips…

 Framed with a similar composition to a mid-shot, two shots simply include 2 subjects instead of 1.
-Both subjects should take up a similar amount of space and the distance between them can help convery information about their relationship.
+Both subjects should take up a similar amount of space and the distance between them can help convey information about their relationship.

 Over The Shoulder Shot

 Frames the subject by shooting from behind the person they are talking to.
-These are typically used in dialogue scenes and show a subjects perspective, within the conversation.
+These are typically used in dialogue scenes and show a subject’s perspective, within the conversation.

 Point of View Shot

-Shows a subjects perspective as though the audience is looking right through their eyes.
+Shows a subject’s perspective as though the audience is looking right through their eyes.

-Now with your new found knowledge, watch how in these videos the Mobile Film Crew’s for Almond Breeze and The International Travel College of New Zealand (both armed with iPhones) varied their compositions with a variety of different camera shots…
+Now with your newfound knowledge, watch how in these videos the Mobile Film Crews for Almond Breeze and The International Travel College of New Zealand (both armed with iPhones) varied their compositions with a variety of different camera shots…

 Here, Almond Breeze had their Brand Ambassadors take mobile videos at a festival in Auckland, New Zealand.
-Note how the wide shot is used as an establishing shot detailing the location and an over the shoulder shot brings you right into the booth, making smoothies with the team.
+Note how the wide shot is used as an establishing shot detailing the location and an over-the-shoulder shot brings you right into the booth, making smoothies with the team.

-In this video for The International Travel College of New Zealand, an ITC employee visited a former student at his job in Thailand and uploaded video clips of it to the Mobile Uploader.
+In this video for The International Travel College of New Zealand, an ITC employee visited a former student at his job in Thailand and uploaded video clips of it to ITC’s Uploader.
 Note how the point of view shots has you (the viewer) driving through the jungle and riding an elephant!

 See?
 Pretty easy to do and keeps a video interesting to watch.